mat8854/MyDeviceInfo/README.md

-# device_info_android
+# MyDeviceInfo
-Android device information for debugging purposes.
+A simple class to get Android device information for debugging purposes.

+# Usage